-CONSTRUCTION
+With power electronic variable voltage variable frequency (VVVF) power supplies, synchronous motors, especially those with permanent magnet rotors, are widely used for variable speed drives.
+If

+the stator excitation of a permanent magnet motor is controlled by

+its rotor position such that. the stator field is always 90o (electrical) ahead of the rotor, the motor performance can be very close to the conventional brushed dc motors, which is very much favored for variable speed drives.
+The rotor position can be either detected by using rotor position sensors or deduced from the induced emfin the stator windings.
+Since this type of motors do not need brushes, they are known as brushless dc motors.

+MACHINE STRUCTURE

-Synchronous machines consists of two parts rotor and the stator.
-Moreover, these machines consists of two types of windings i.e. the armature and the field windings.
-The armature winding is a three phase winding and is located on the stator, whereas the field windings are on the rotor and is excited either by dc currents or permanent magnets.
+The armature winding of a conventional synchronous machine is almost invariably on the stator and is usually a three phase winding.
+The field winding is usually on the rotor and excited by dc current, or permanent magnets.
 The dc power supply required for

 excitation usually is supplied through a dc generator known as exciter, which is often mounted on the same shaft as the synchronous machine.
 Various excitation systems using ac exciter and solid state rectifiers are used with large turbine generators.

 There are two types of rotor structures: round or cylindrical rotor and salient pole rotor.
 Generally, round rotor structure is usedfor high speed synchronous machines, such as steam turbine generators, while salient polestructure is used for low speed applications, such as hydroelectric generators